-Degree requirements in each department and in specialized fields or areas in education may extend beyond those of the Graduate College as stated in the Programs of Study.
-Requirements specifically pertaining to graduate degrees in education are found in this handbook and in materials available from individual departments within the College of Education.
+Degree requirements in each academic department and in specialized fields or areas in education may extend beyond those of the Graduate College as stated in the Programs of Study.
+Requirements specifically pertaining to graduate degrees in education are found in this handbook and in materials available from individual academic departments within the College of Education.

-All graduate degrees in education are recommended to and conferred by the Graduate College of the University.
-Information on the areas of interest in which graduate degrees may be pursued within the six Education departments can be found on each department's Web site.
+All graduate degrees in education are recommended to and conferred by the Graduate College of the University of Illinois at Urbana-Champaign.
+Information on the areas of interest in which graduate degrees may be pursued within the four Education departments can be found on each department's Web site.

-Curriculum and Instruction
+- Curriculum and Instruction

-Education Policy, Organization and Leadership
+- Education Policy, Organization and Leadership

-Educational Psychology
+- Educational Psychology

-Special Education
+- Special Education